Strange metals and planckian transport in a gapless phase from spatially random interactions: Discussion

-We also note that inhomogenous puddles of other orders have already been observed in cuprates: (i) puddles of charge density wave (CDW) order have been observed using high-resolution X-ray diffraction imaging \cite{Ricci_CDW_puddles_2015} and (ii) superconducting puddles have been opserved using STM \cite{Allan_SC_puddles_2023}.
-If AFM and CDW orders are coupled (such as in the case of stripe order), local electron energy loss spectroscopy (EELS) \cite{goodge2020atomicresEELS} could be used to detect the CDW component of the puddles, and spin resolution could additionally be used to detect magnetic components \cite{Kuwahara_spinresEELS2011}.
+We also note that inhomogeneous puddles of other correlation-induced orders have already been observed in cuprates: (i) puddles of charge density wave (CDW) order have been observed using high-resolution X-ray diffraction imaging \cite{Ricci_CDW_puddles_2015} and (ii) superconducting puddles have been observed using STM \cite{Allan_SC_puddles_2023}.
+The existence of these puddles lends credence to the possibility of similar puddles of AFM order.
+Furthermore, if the aforementioned CDW puddles are coupled to AFM (such as in the case of stripe order), electron energy loss spectroscopy (EELS) that is performed both locally \cite{goodge2020atomicresEELS} and in a spin-resolved manner \cite{Kuwahara_spinresEELS2011} can be used to detect the magnetic components.

+The inhomogeneous puddles will likely also lead to inhomogeneities in the transport scattering rate, causing its local values to be different from its average value of $\Gamma_{\text{tr}}$.
+This will lead to inhomogeneous Joule heating, which can be imaged using thermal imaging techniques such as those recently employed for graphene \cite{OkazakiLocalHeat}, serving as a direct probe of the transport consequences of the puddles.

-An interesting feature of our model is the freezing of the localized short-range AFM fluctuations into AFM SRO, which onsets exactly at the end of the strange metal phase where the strange metal scattering rate is the largest.
-Such freezing is also observed in LSCO, where the quasi-static AFM SRO (dubbed as ``glassy AFM order") was found to begin exactly at the value of doping associated with the onset of the pseudogap at the end of the strange metal phase \cite{Frachet_SpinGlassPseudogapNatPhys2020}, which in turn is the doping value at which the strange metal behavior is most prominent.
+Finally, an interesting feature of our model is the freezing of the localized short-range AFM fluctuations into glassy AFM SRO, which onsets exactly at the end of the strange metal phase where the strange metal scattering rate is the largest.
+Such freezing is also observed in LSCO, where the quasi-static AFM SRO (which is also glassy in nature) was found to begin exactly at the value of doping associated with the onset of the pseudogap at the end of the strange metal phase \cite{Frachet_SpinGlassPseudogapNatPhys2020, campbell2024strangemetalspinfluctuations}, which in turn is the doping value at which the strange metal behavior is most prominent.
+Additionally, a rapid rise in the residual resistivity as the SRO takes hold occurs both in our model as well as in experiments on LSCO \cite{Tranquada2024LSCO}.